 The evidence is overwhelming – Zoomers (age 45-plus) are Canada’s most powerful audience.
-Last month we presented 15 examples of where there are at least 2 millionZoomers you may not be reaching.
-Here’s our second list.
-(The source, in all cases, is Vividata Winter 2019)
+Here’s our second list of 15 categories where there are at least 2 million Zoomers you may not be reaching.
+The numbers are updated to reflect Vividata Spring 2019.

-- 5,925,000 Zoomers personally bought or subscribed to a magazine in the past 12 months.
+- 5,876,000 Zoomers personally bought or subscribed to a magazine in the past 12 months.

-- 8,105,000 Zoomers spent 20 hours or more online in the past 7 days.
+- 8,178,000 Zoomers spent 20 hours or more online in the past 7 days.

 It’s a myth that Zoomers aren’t tech-savvy.
 They represent your biggest online audience – more than any other age group.

 - 7,086,000 Zoomers purchased a product or service after seeing an ad.

 It’s true that Zoomers can be a demanding audience – they’re actively looking for useful information and not just “creative” fluff – but when they get that information, they’re more responsive that any other age group.
 In fact, they account for more than half of all Canadians who responded to an ad by actually buying.